Color blind glasses

 Color blind glasses or color correcting lenses are light filters, usually in the form of glasses or contact lenses, that attempt to alleviate color blindness, by bringing deficient color vision closer to normal color vision or to make certain color tasks easier to accomplish.
-Despite viral status, the academic literature is generally skeptical of the efficacy of color correcting lenses.
+Despite its viral status, the academic literature is generally skeptical of the efficacy of color correcting lenses.

 Color blindness

 Color blindness (color vision deficiency) is the decreased ability to see color or differences in color.
 It can impair daily color tasks such as selecting ripe fruit or choosing clothing, as well as safety-related tasks such as interpreting traffic lights.
 While the disability of color blindness is considered minor, the use of color in safety systems excludes the color blind from many occupations.
 Screening for color blindness in these occupations is accomplished with color vision tests, often the Ishihara test.
 There is no cure for color blindness, but management of color vision may be possible with apps or color correcting lenses.